lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 - compatible with standard 16 pin / 0.5mm pitch FPC cables
 - to be able to connect Jetson to network via standard ethernet cable, use aepilot1_ethernet_expansion_board
-- power to this connector is not protected against overcurrent.
+- power to this connector is not protected against overcurrent

 | pin | function |
 | ------ | ------ |